Dress Code for Economic Conferences: What to Wear and What to Avoid

 It’s quite likely that you’ll be traveling prior to the conference and might not have access to an iron.
-Moreover, remember to pack clothes that work for both standing and sitting, and won’t be covered in wrinkles after a few hours.
-With this in mind, there are a few things you should think about.
-Not wearing linen is a good idea, for example, unless your conference is taking place on a tropical island.
-Bringing some back-up options is always a good idea in case one of your items of clothing gets wrinkled - it may not be easy to reach an iron.
-Wearing dark colours is a good idea as they are universally flattering and hide wrinkles and spillages.
+This one should keep in mind.
+Moreover, remember to pack clothes that work for both standing and sitting (there will be a lot of both, economists really can talk) and won’t be completely wrinkled after a few hours.
+With this in mind, avoiding linen is probably a good idea, unless, perhaps, your conference is taking place on a tropical island.
+In which case, lucky you!
+Bringing some back-up options is always a good idea in case one of your items of clothing gets a wee bit dirty or, god forbid, you have an accident.
+Wearing dark colours is normally a good idea as they are universally flattering and hide wrinkles and spillages well.
 Finally, pack some layers; you might be in a room with an air conditioner for one talk and in a veritable sauna the next, and you don't want to be distracted by being too hot or too cold.

 Smart is better than casual

-It’s always better to dress up than down.
+Broadly speaking, it’s always better to dress up rather than down.
 While “business wear” can mean a full suit for some folks and jeans and a nice top for others, it’s better to be the only guy with a tie than the only one without.
 No matter what time of year, shorts are never a good choice, as they come across as too casual.

 For women, skirts and dresses are fine, but nothing too tight or short, as this can seem unprofessional.
 A nice blazer or scarf can dress up a plain outfit.
 Be aware of what you’re wearing on top though – as a general rule you shouldn’t show any cleavage, as it can be distracting or even offensive, and it’s better just to err on the conservative side.